 These changes are displayed in this documentary along with suppression of them to reinforce the status quo.
 But, as one jingoist of Rhodesia (a country named after the famously racist British expansionist Cecil Rhodes who founded it) admitted in the film, ‘there is no gamble’ in a Colonial War.
 Once decolonisation began there was no stemming it.
 The black individuals under their power in Rhodesia were seen cleaning the boots of white soldiers, or carrying golf clubs of the European.
 They are nothing more than that under colonialism: cleaners and carriers.
 Such scenes are then contrasted with the beautiful barefooted Mozambican troops trudging through the forest, rifles in hand.
 For men like the shoeless ‘starving peasant’ (The Wretched of the Earth) this day has always been laying in waiting as a dormant beast aware of the enemy and the only means to deal with it.
 Other natives gradually gain consciousness sick of the colonial tensions, and once they experienced this new way of living (qualitatively) through violence they could never revert back to their dehumanising position.

 Some, alternatively, do not at all, such as the sickening natives (many, for instance, from the native petit-bourgeoisie who have their economic interests at heart) who are seen fighting shoulder to shoulder with the European against their own brothers and sisters.
 It is a true source of aesthetic inspiration to see such oppressors defeated.
 One such striking scene is seen when a Portuguese troop is shot in a jungle in Guinea-Bissau, his Catholic Cross strewn on the ground.
 He and his comrades are seen to be fatigued.
 The inevitable is coming.
 The colonised arises singing African songs and joyfully dancing, engaging in tradition of their own, mocking the forgotten Europe with its Christianity, aggressive egoism and bogus Humanism all deceased.
-They have, in accordance with Sartre’s existentialism, for the first time in history, started defining their own essence as Africans, no longer the ‘Other’ in the Hegelian master-slave dialectic.
-Such scenes are almost tear-jerking.
+They have, in accordance with Sartre’s existentialism, for the first time in history, started defining their own essence as Africans.
+Such moments are almost tear-jerking.

 Further, another memorable aspect of the documentary, for me, is the living conditions of the native being contrasted with the coloniser’s towns.
 This is a salient feature of colonialism.
 The white man, one must always recall, is there for economic purposes – Capitalist expansion for raw materials and virtually free labour.
 ‘Shanty towns’ (The Wretched of the Earth) and slums are built for the native barely able to put clothes on his back.
 Meanwhile, the town of the Capitalist colonialists’ is one that is ‘well-fed, an easy-going’ town.
 The colonised feels great envy when observing it, and justly so.
 It is the ubiquitous police and army barracks, however, that keep them from subverting.
 The violence of the Colonisers surround the native’s daily life for ‘colonialism is violence in its natural state’.
 Colonisers will forever compromise with the colonised within ‘legitimate’ political means, but it is violence that will lead to true liberation from the whole system.